At the Alisal Center for the Fine Arts (ACFA), dancers are preparing to perform folklórico, a traditional Mexican folk dance, across Monterey County.

 “We’re all about tapping into the roots and we’re also about pushing the culture forward as a way to connect with other folks,” Avila said.

-Jesus Angel Diaz, is a long time student of the folklorico classes.
-Now, he’s a lead instructor at the center.
+Jesus Angel Diaz, is a long time student of the folklórico classes.
+Now he’s a lead instructor at the center.

-Diaz said when people think of folklorico they typically think of the colorful attire associated with the dance.
+Diaz said when people think of folklórico they typically think of the colorful attire associated with the dance.
 But as his beginner and advanced classes rehearse for their upcoming performances across Monterey County, it’s clear that it’s so much more.

-“[Baile folklorico] brings in all the traditional dances from each different region, each different state in Mexico.
+“[Baile folklórico] brings in all the traditional dances from each different region, each different state in Mexico.
 And even within each state, there is so much to be discovered; different outfits, different dance styles and so many different influences from everywhere around the world,” Diaz said.

 Diaz acknowledged that the youth attending the center come from diverse socioeconomic backgrounds.
 He said the dance classes provide a safe environment for local children.